-Seafood Licensing Database (SLDB) - initially developed and launched in June 2017, this database supplements FTLS by providing detailed, operational licensing information (e.g., plant profile information) and risk assessment scores.
-The database provides SSQU with more robust reporting capabilities (than FTLS currently provides) in order to:
+Seafood Licence Database (SLDB) - initially developed and launched in June 2017, this database supplements FTLS by providing detailed, operational licensing information (e.g., facility profile information) and risk assessment scores.
+The database provides SSQU with more robust reporting capabilities, than FTLS currently provides, in order to:

-- identify number and types of licences by geographical region (e.g., by city, by Regional Health Authority); - identify operators by specific plant profile information (e.g., RTE producers); and - identify and prioritize operators for supplemental inspections based on statistical analysis of risk assessment scores.
+- identify number and types of licences by geographical region (e.g., by health authority); - identify operators by specific plant profile information (e.g., producers of Ready to Eat "RTE" products); and - identify and prioritize operators for supplemental inspections based on statistical analysis of risk assessment scores.